achmura1/HalfPriceJakeShakes/README.md

 # HalfPriceJakeShakes
-Send a message via reddit on the days after Jake Guentzel scores
+Send a message via reddit on the days after Jake Guentzel scores for half price Jake Shakes at Milkshake factory